johnnyreilly/typescript-go-considered-brilliant/README.md

 As a consequence, engineers should be incrementally more effective, given that there are less pauses in their workflow.

 The same incremental gain applies to builds.
 As our engineers build applications, they run TypeScript builds on their machines and in a Continuous Integration context.
 These will all be faster than they were before.
-We'll continually bank a performance improvement which is a benefit.
+We'll continually experience a performance improvement which is a benefit.

 This, of course, is not Investec specific.
 Rather this is a general improvement that everyone will benefit from.
 Across the world, wherever anyone writes and builds TypeScript, they will do so faster.